Geography of Australia: Climate

 Australia is separated from the polar regions by the Southern Ocean; therefore, it is not subject to cold polar air movements during winter of the kind that sweep the northern hemisphere continents during their winters.
 Consequently, the mainland Australian winter is relatively mild, with less contrast between summer and winter temperatures than on the northern continents, although the transition is more pronounced in Australia's alpine regions and at high altitudes.
 Seasonal maximum and minimum temperatures can be considerable, with temperatures ranging from a maximum of 40 C in the central desert regions to 0 C in the higher regions of the south-east.
-Based on the Köppen classification, Australia hosts six major groups and 27 sub-groups of climate zones across the country, ranging from grassland, subtropical to equatorial climates in the north to temperate climates in the southeast and extensive arid regions in the heartland.
+Based on the Köppen classification, mainland Australia and Tasmania hosts six major groups and 27 sub-groups of climate zones, ranging from subtropical to equatorial climates at the northern tip to temperate climates in the southernmost parts and extensive deserts and grassland regions in the heartland.
+Apart from its continental landmass, Australian remote territories near the Antarctic Circle such as the Heard and McDonald archipelago shows a polar tundra climate unique in the entire country.

 Australia's unique location beneath a subtropical high-pressure belt and surrounded by climate drivers like the El Niño–Southern Oscillation (ENSO) and the Indian Ocean Dipole (IOD)—massive oceanic and atmospheric circulation phenomena that affect flows of water and air—makes most of Western Australia a hot desert, and aridity a marked feature of most of the continent.
 In the west, the IOD is associated with more rainfall (if the IOD is negative) or less rainfall (if the IOD is positive) across the Top End and southern Australia, as well as with differences in degree of cloud cover in the northwest.
 In the east, ENSO can bring flooding rains to central and eastern regions in the "La Niña" (positive) phase and droughts in the "El Niño" (negative) phase.
 This climate drivers results in significant spatial and temporal variable rainfall patterns, with frequent droughts lasting several seasons.
 According to the Bureau of Meteorology, 80% of the land area receives less than 600 mm of annual rainfall and 50% less than 300 mm.
 Overall, Australia has a very low average annual rainfall of 419 mm.